The Importance of New Manager Self-Awareness

 Even though most new people managers believe that they are self-aware, most are surprised by 360 degree feedback their first year on the job.

-For example, a team at Cornell’s School of Industrial and Labor Relations studied 72 senior executives at companies with revenues between $50 million to $5 billion.
-They found that it’s not the “tough guys” who finish first.
-Instead, leaders with the high self-awareness that forms the basis for strong interpersonal skills actually deliver better financial results.
+• Cornell’s School of Industrial and Labor Relations studied 72 senior executives at companies with revenues between $50 million to $5 billion and found that leaders with the high self-awareness delivered better results.

 What Does this Mean for You as a New Manager?

 It means that you need to develop your new manager soft skills as well as your so-called hard skills.
-It means that in addition to making sure you have the new manager skills training to succeed in a management role, you need to go through a process of self-examination.
-And, if you are truly committed to being the best new supervisor you can be and getting better at it continuously, this process should be ongoing.
+It means that in addition to making sure you have the new manager skills training to succeed, you need to go through a process of self-examination.
+And, if you are truly committed to effectively leading, managing, and coaching your team, this process should be ongoing.

 Six New Manager Self-Awareness Questions to Get Started

-You can start by asking yourself questions like the following:
+If you do not have access to 360 degree feedback, you can start by asking yourself (and those around you) questions like the following:

 What, specifically, are my goals and accountabilities in this new management role?